Skateboarding teaches young refugees how to fall — and get back up

 They later struck a partnership with Help Refugees, a British nongovernmental organization which provides the bulk of their funding.

-Last year, Meteja and Ascott drove a big white van from the U.K. to Athens, and they they now load it up with skateboards, pads, helmets and a “mobile skate park,” a small collection of handmade skate ramps, before each session.
+Last year, Meteja and Ascott drove a big white van from the U.K. to Athens.
+They now load it up with skateboards, pads, helmets and a “mobile skate park,” a small collection of handmade skate ramps, before each session.

 Since arriving in the Greek capital, the charity has organized more than 250 skate sessions at no cost — averaging more than 100 kids a week.